tinyclues/spark-glue-data-catalog/README.md

 It was mostly inspired by awslabs' Github project [awslabs/aws-glue-data-catalog-client-for-apache-hive-metastore][1] and its various issues and user feedbacks.

+⚠️ this is neither official, nor officially supported: use at your own risks!

 ## Usage prerequisites

 ### AWS credentials